ht-pham/breast-cancer/README.md

 1. **K-Nearest Neighbors** with number of neighbors from 1 to 10
 2. **Suport Vector Machine** with 4 different kernel functions - linear, poly, rbf, and sigmoid
 3. **Decision Tree** with unlimited, 10 or less deep
+4. **2-layered Neural Network** with ReLU and Sigmoid as activation functions.

 All of these ML algorithms and their variances will be applied to 3 case studies.